• Skip to main content

 Serving: 1servingCalories: 165kcalCarbohydrates: 33gProtein: 4gFat: 2gSaturated Fat: 1gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gTrans Fat: 0.01gCholesterol: 62mgSodium: 49mgPotassium: 49mgFiber: 1gSugar: 17gVitamin A: 91IUVitamin C: 0.03mgCalcium: 14mgIron: 1mg

-I sincerely hope you've enjoyed todays old-fashioned anise cookie bar recipe as much as I've enjoyed bringing it to you!
+I sincerely hope you've enjoyed today's old-fashioned anise cookie bar recipe as much as I've enjoyed bringing it to you!

 A snowflake-shaped Anise Cookie Bars cookie on a glass plate.